Scroll to Find Term

 the recurring pattern of stressed and unstressed syllables in lines of poetry of specific length

-micro fiction –
+Micro fiction –

 a type of short-short story ranging from a few words to a paragraph of less than 250 words

-Middle Ages
+Middle Ages –

-an historic period from the late 500s AD to the middle of the 1400s.
+a historic period from the late 500s AD to the middle of the 1400s.

-modern short story –
+Modern short story –

 a short story characterized by an apparent lack of action or conflict and/or without resolution